awslabs/resource-lister/docs/cloud_9_setup.md

 - Type in **Master Account IAM role** and press ENTER
 - Type in **1** for default credentials and press ENTER
-- Type in **Child Account Role Name** and press ENTER Utility will generate the Cloudformation template for child account.
-Utility will prompt the message Master Account is successfully configured
+- Type in **Child Account Role Name** and press ENTER

+Note here :
+Utility will prompt that Master Account is successfully configured Uutility also generates the Cloudformation template for child account **cfn_child_account_template.json** .

 <p align="center">